yaya2devops/terraform-beginner-bootcamp-2023/README.md

 ### Joyful conclusion

-Version 2.6.0 of the project focuses on integrating Terraform Cloud, enabling the creation of multiple homes or houses, and ensuring efficient configuration management.
+Version `2.7.0` originally `2.6.0` of the project focuses on integrating Terraform Cloud, enabling the creation of multiple homes or houses, and ensuring efficient configuration management.

 **Show your creativity.**<br>
 Make more homes!